 The tragic murder of Jo Cox is not an isolated incident.
 In 2010 MP for East Ham, Stephen Timms was stabbed twice in his stomach in constituency surgery in London and in 2000 Lord Jones and his aide, Andrew Pennington were attacked by a man with a sword in Cheltenham.
 Andrew Pennington was killed and Lord Jones wrested with his attacker before escaping.
 The threat to life is real and one facing our MPs on a regular basis.

 As you would expect with any job that requires people to work in extreme conditions with long hours and high levels of pressure and scrutiny, MPs find it hard to have a normal family life.
-Their children can be targeted in their community and bullied at school and in extreme cases by their teachers.
+Their children can be targeted in their community and bullied at school.
 MPs find it hard to spend enough quality time with their partners and their friendships are often made up of people within the Westminster Bubble.
 Many feel terribly isolated and lonely.
 Alcoholism and unhealthy lifestyles are common place and mental illness is only just becoming acceptable within the Bubble and talked about.

 By making active involvement in politics accessible to more people we would broaden the knowledge and attitudes of the members of Councils and Parliament alike and the decisions made would come from a more diverse network of people which would help us to build a fairer more inclusive society.

-We must create a system that allows our representatives to be able to live a life that allows for them to find a peaceful balance within themselves, not only for the politicians but also for their families and the people they govern.
+We must create a system that allows our representatives to be able to live a balanced and harmonious life, not only for the politicians but also for their families and the people they govern.
 We have a system that requires potential MPs standing for election to take on a huge financial risk, with a typical outlay for a candidate being in the tens of thousands of pounds of their own money, regardless of whether they win or lose.

 The current system at both local and national level means that representing the community is a luxury of the rich or a stepping stone for a career politician or somebody who has retired.
 Not a realistic option for a working parent or someone struggling on the border-line.